Durham–Scarborough bus rapid transit: History

 On June 15, 2007, Ontario premier Dalton McGuinty announced a $16 billion transit plan called MoveOntario 2020.
 One component of the plan was a bus rapid transit line on Highway 2 between Pickering and Oshawa.

 About 2010, Durham Region was considering light rail transit to replace the Highway 2 BRT all the way east to Courtice Road in Clarington and west into Scarborough in Toronto.
 It would have been complemented by two further LRT lines: on Simcoe Street in Oshawa (from Bloor to Highway 407) and on Taunton Road (from Simcoe Street in Oshawa to Whites Road in Pickering).
 This would have been augmented by further BRT on Whites Road and Brock Road in Pickering; Harwood Avenue and Salem Road in Ajax; Brock Street and Baldwin Street in Whitby; Highway 7 from the western Pickering border to Simcoe Street in Oshawa; and Taunton Road westerly beyond Whites Road into Toronto on Steeles Avenue.
 By 2015, Durham Region had installed reserved bus and bicycle lanes on Kingston Road (Highway 2) between Harwood Avenue and Salem Road in Ajax.
-These curb-side lanes were deliminated by painted markings on the road surface and diamond signs over the lanes.
+These curb-side lanes were delineated by painted markings on the road surface and diamond signs over the lanes.

 In 2021, Metrolinx proposed the Durham–Scarborough BRT along Highway 2.
 However, Metrolinx indicated that the BRT could be easily converted to LRT in the future if required.